ifak/json_schema_plus/README.md

 ## Schema Coverage Measurement
 You can use coverage to assess the completeness of your test data.
-Schema coverage works on the keyword level, i.e., JsconSchemaPlus checks, how many constraints have been actually checked during instance validation:
+Schema coverage works on the keyword level, i.e., JsonSchema Tool checks, how many constraints have been actually checked during instance validation:

 ```python
 from json_schema_tool import coverage, parse_schema